4.7 Youth work to foster social inclusion

 Bison is an association that organizes leisure activities for social disadvantaged children and young people.
 Their main focus is the organization of holiday camps, but via its actions Bison also pursues to contribute to a better understanding of and tolerance towards social vulnerability.

-Bouworde aims at developing young people and making them aware of the social realities.
+Bouworde aims to develop young people and make them aware of social reality.
 They pursue this goal by giving them the opportunity to express their solidarity by contributing to improvement projects.
 So, Bouworde is a youth organization that is trying to fight poverty and insecurity by providing assistance in the area of housing with the help of young volunteers.
 It does this through the organization of social, technical and ecological construction camps for young people between 18 and 30 years.
 Construction camps take place in Flanders, Europe, Asia, Africa and Latin America.

-Intro group (Groep Intro) is a training organisation dedicated to social disadvantaged young people, with particular attention to low-skilled youth.
-The organisation wants to provide resources to encourage these young people’s personal development and to increase their participation and integration in society, through an education-oriented approach.
+Intro group (Groep Intro) is a training organization dedicated to social disadvantaged young people, with particular attention to low-skilled youth.
+The organisation wants to provide resources to encourage these young people’s personal development and to increase their participation and integration in society through an education-oriented approach.
 Its main tasks are: sensitization, information, guidance and training of youth (assists) leaders and intermediates.

 KAJ is a youth movement which defends and works for, by and with all school-aged, unemployed and young workers between 12 and 30 years, with a specific focus on young people in vocational, technical and special needs education (educational tracks TSO, BSO & BUSO) and social vulnerable young people.
 By means of training and action KAJ guides young people in their growth to consciousness, individual and collective responsibility aimed at a democratic, grassroots-oriented and just society.

 Lejo provides young people with a low level of education opportunities to develop their personality.
-The aim is that they can participate as good as possible in what is happening around them, both in their own environment and in broader society.
-Moreover Lejo defends their interests and acts as their spokesperson.
+The aim is to increase the participation of these young people in their own environment and in broader society.
+Moreover, Lejo defends their interests and acts as their spokesperson.

 Tumult is a youth service working on peace education.
 Tumult gives training to youth and youth workers and organizes educational activities for children and youth such as camps, peace travels, intercultural walks, immersion travels ...
 In addition Tumult develops a wide range of playful, often interactive products that reinforce peace education with children and young people.
 The association operates on the following themes: cultural respect, prevention of bullying, sustainability, dealing with conflicts and learning from war.